 - sample letters for use when contacting creditors and credit bureaus;

 - lists of where to get secured credit cards with toll-free “800” numbers

 Warning!
 Price does not always mean quality!

-Everything contained in these “do it yourself” credit repair kits is offered on this web site or can be obtained free from several sources, such as the Federal Trade Commission’s web site, National and Local credit and debt counseling organizations, local better business bureaus, and various other state and local government organizations set up to assist consumers in dealing with credit.
+Everything contained in these “do it yourself” credit repair kits are offered on this website or can be obtained free from several sources, such as the Federal Trade Commission’s website, National and Local credit and debt counseling organizations, local better business bureaus, and various other state and local government organizations set up to assist consumers in dealing with credit.

 up 3.
 Can I really repair my own credit?

 Yes, but you should know that repairing credit equates to making your credit report as accurate as possible . . . not changing or removing accurate and timely information!

 If your credit records are inaccurate, contain outdated or misleading information and, you want to tackle repairing your own credit, be prepared to do a lot of work!

 Many advertisements lure you in by making it sound like repairing credit is easy.
 It’s not difficult but it is time-consuming and can be at times very frustrating!

 You may see advertisements like this: